joshbegley/nyt-latest/README.md

-**Israeli Troops Kill 3 Palestinians in West Bank After Rise in Attacks**\
+**Israeli Troops Kill 3 Palestinian Militants in West Bank After Rise in Attacks**\
-`The Israeli authorities said the men were militants, killed in a shootout.
+`The Israeli authorities said the men were killed in a shootout.
 The security forces have ramped up their operations after a wave of violence.`\
 https://nytimes.com/2022/04/02/world/middleeast/israel-palestinians-west-bank.html?searchResultPosition=1

 **Torrey Peters’s Inspirations**\